ssuleee/seun-sule-pui-hw/final-project/README.md

 I was thinking about having background photos and making the map interactive when you hover over a country.
 My classmates thought that was good and suggested I look into using Vega-Lite (https://vega.github.io/vega-lite/examples/geo_choropleth.html) to create the map.
 They also said I should color-code the regions and include both recipes and info about the most represented countries in each area.
 I asked how I could incorporate an API, JS library or web animation into this idea, and they encouraged me to explore those options.
 They also thought it would be cool if I could make the recipes downloadable or printable.

 For my Resell website for sneakers, I was worried about how to appeal to both buyers who want new and used sneakers.
 I had this idea of creating a logo with a shoe that's half old and half new, and my classmates liked that.
 They suggested I have two sections, one for new and one for used sneakers.
 I was thinking about how to show the condition of the shoes, and they said I should have full pictures and maybe put a condition grade above each shoe.
-They also thought I should add filters for shoe brands to make it easier for users to find what they want
+They also thought I should add filters for shoe brands to make it easier for users to find what they want.

+My portfolio will not be of focus for my final project since I already have one live.
+I will use the other two ideas and narrow and use that to add to my perosnal website.

 ## Feedback Digestion